The $\mathcal{G}$-invariant and catenary data of a matroid

 Much of the interest in the $\mathcal{G}$-invariant has centered on the fact that it is a universal valuative invariant, so we end this section by relating our work to that part of the theory.
 For brevity, we address these remarks to readers who are already familiar with valuative invariants as discussed in \cite{Derksen}.
 We show that the parameters studied in this section are valuative invariants.

 To make explicit the dependence on the matroid $M$, we shall write, for example, $f_k(M;s)$ instead of $f_k(s)$.
 We shall use two results from the theory of valuative invariants.
 The first is the basic theorem of Derksen \cite{Derksen} that specializations of the $\mathcal{G}$-invariant, in particular, the $\mathcal{G}$-invariant coefficients $g_{\underline{r}}(M)$, are valuative invariants.
-The second is the easy lemma that if $u$ and $v$ are valuative invariants on size-$n$ rank-$r$ matroids, then the linear combination $\alpha_{nr} u + \beta_{nr} v,$ where $\alpha_{nr}$ and $\beta_{nr}$ depend only on $n$ and $r$, is a valuative invariant.
+The second is the easy lemma that if $u$ and $v$ are valuative invariants on size-$n$ rank-$r$ matroids, then so is any linear combination $\alpha_{nr} u + \beta_{nr} v,$ where $\alpha_{nr}$ and $\beta_{nr}$ depend only on $n$ and $r$.

 \begin{thm} The following parameters are valuative invariants:

 \end{thm}

 \begin{proof} The catenary data is obtained from the $\mathcal{G}$-invariant by a change of basis in $\mathcal{G}(n,r)$.
 Hence, $\nu(M;a_i)$ is a linear combination of $g_{\underline{r}}(M)$; explicitly, $\nu(M;a_i)$ is obtained from the vector of $\mathcal{G}$-invariant coefficients by applying the inverse of $[c_{(a_0,a_1,\ldots,a_r)}(b_0,b_1, \ldots,b_r) ]$, a matrix depending only on $n$ and $r$.
 Hence, $\nu(M;a_i)$ is a valuative invariant.
 In the notation of Lemma \ref{GresX}, the number $F_{h,k}(M;s_h,\ldots,s_k)$ is given in terms of the catenary data by